astronomer/templates/generative-ai/README.md

 - requirements.txt: Install Python packages needed for your project by adding them to this file.
 It is empty by default.
 - plugins: Add custom or community plugins for your project to this file.
 It is empty by default.
 - airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.

+# Moving to Production

+### ❗Warning❗
+This template used DuckDB, an in-memory database, for running semantic search.
+While this is great to learn Airflow, your data is not guaranteed to persist between executions!
+For production applications, use a _persistent database_ like Postgres, MySQL, Snowflake, or others instead.